-Community engagement, leadership development, social justice and student development.
+Community engagement, leadership development, social justice, counseling, mental health and student development.

 In 2019, Patty was recognized with the Spirit of King award, presented to a staff/administrator who has made an exceptional contribution to the development of an inclusive learning environment through their programming, advising, student leadership development or other work that involves advocacy for equality and social justice.

 Patty recently earned her second Masters in Counseling and Development with a focus on Community Agency Counseling.
 Patty is able to connect her passion for mental health, social justice and student development into her role as Director and strives to encourage student growth, self-worth and connection to the world around them.

 Prior to her arrival at George Mason University, Patty had spent the prior nine years in Australia, Indiana, North Carolina and South Carolina where she was fortunate to work in the field of community engagement, leadership development, social justice and student support and development.
 She is also a very proud AmeriCorps Alum of City Year Columbia in 2004-2005 where she served as a corps member for the Young Heroes program, a service-learning program for middle school youth.
 Patty continued her commitment to City Year the next year serving in a staff capacity as the Program and Operations Manager, solidifying her joy of working with college age students.
 Patty is grateful to have the opportunity to work in a field and a Center where she is surrounded by compassionate professionals and students every day.
 In her free time, Patty enjoys spending time hiking, exploring and spending time with friends and family.

 Wagner, W. & Mathison, P.E.
 (2015).
 Connecting to communities: Powerful pedagogies for leading for social change.
 In J. Owen (Ed.)
 Innovative Learning for Leadership Development: New Directions for Student Leadership, 145. (pp. 85-96).
 San Francisco: Jossey-Bass.